Bernard Purdie: Session work and live performances

 Purdie started working with Aretha Franklin as musical director in 1970 and held that position for five years, as well as drumming for Franklin's opening act, saxophonist King Curtis and the King Pins.
 From March 5 to March 7, 1971, he performed with both bands at the Fillmore West; the resulting live recordings were released as Aretha Live at Fillmore West (1971) and King Curtis's Live at Fillmore West (1971).
 His best known track with Franklin was "Rock Steady", on which he played what he described as "a funky and low down beat".
 Of his time with Franklin he once commented that "backing her was like floating in seventh heaven".

 Purdie was credited on the soundtrack album for the film Sgt.
 Pepper's Lonely Hearts Club Band (1978).
+In the mid-1990s, he was a member of the 3B's, with Bross Townsend and Bob Cunningham.
 He was the drummer for the 2009 Broadway revival of Hair and appeared on the associated Broadway cast recording.
 In 2016, he was awarded an honorary doctorate in music by Five Towns College.

-Purdie has been a resident of New Jersey, living in Edison, Teaneck and Springfield Township.
-In 2023, he moved to New Bern, North Carolina.